muabdalaleam/data-jobs-analysis/README.md

 # Reproducing

-There's no need to reproduce the project if you just want to see it the results [quick links](#quick-links) should be enough
+There's no need to reproduce the project if you just want to see it the results [quick links](#quick-links) should be enough but if you want to see how it works and how it was made follow the steps below:

 ## Setup